 Rosh Hashanah Day 2

-Services will begin promptly at 9:45 AM.
-Please show up early at 9:30 AM to get settled and to ensure that we can start on time.
+Services will begin promptly with singing at 9:45 AM.
+Please show up early at 9:15 AM to get settled and to ensure that we can start on time.
 A light kiddush featuring challah and apples and honey will be available.

 Yom Kippur Eve/Kol Nidre

 *Note: There will be candle-lighting at 7 PM and a contemplative cello introduction at 7:15 pm.

 If you arrive between 7:15 pm and 7:30 pm, you will not be able to enter until 7:30 pm.